Sketch56/SlimeVR-DIY-case-dev/README.md

 Note that components from different manufacturers may have slightly different dimensions and PCB thicknesses.
 For alternative sizes, or to support different batteries and switches, one will need to edit the included F3D files.

-Connector for AUX connection:
-This can be edited or excluded in favor of a different connector or a cable that simply passes through the hole.

 Additional components
  - Schottky rectifier diodes (battery protection)